in defense of oversharing on social media

 Behavioural norms differ across micro-communities within platforms, as well as between different ones.
 In the online circles I move in, tweeting about sex (often extremely crudely) and mental illness (often to an extreme degree of self-exposure) barely raises an eyebrow.
 But if I were a politician or a primary school teacher, this probably wouldn’t be the case.
 But if you do feel as though you’re overstepping the boundaries of whatever online communities you frequent, Dr Hand’s advice is simple.
 “Consult with people you trust,” he says.
 “Talk to people you have a strong relationship with in the real world.”

 It’s tempting to view online oversharing as a compulsion, but in fact it can be a deliberate, considered and political act.
 It can also be really funny.
-Take Jamie Hood, for instance, a poet and writer based in New York who, alongside finishing her first book, RAPE GIRL, runs a Twitter account which is unabashedly candid about anything from sexual trauma to her day-to-day experiences as a trans woman.
+Take Jamie Hood, for instance, a poet and writer based in New York who, alongside working on her first book, Rape Girl, runs a Twitter account which is unabashedly candid about anything from sexual trauma to her day-to-day experiences as a trans woman.
 “My Twitter absolutely invests in oversharing as a productive concept or way of being,” she says.
 “I think there are countless things, intimate, personal, or other, that we should feel more license and comfort in talking about publicly.”

 “I also want to use my social media to document a livable life,” she continues.
-“That is, I want the laments and heartbreaks and desires and sufferings of a trans woman (I don't see myself as categorical or speaking for the trans woman) to be representable as a totality -- rather than being simply a political leveraging point or else a trauma porn headline.
+“That is, I want the laments and heartbreaks and desires and sufferings of a trans woman (I don't see myself as categorical or Speaking For the Trans Women) to be representable as a totality -- rather than being simply a political leveraging point or else a trauma porn headline.
 Too often, especially in mainstream media, trans people are only our deaths, our deadnames, or our 'threat' to society.
 We have entire lives and interiors, and I think some of my 'oversharing' is about suggesting that I'm not simply an ideological cipher.”

 For marginalised groups, speaking candidly about pain and trauma over social media can provide comfort and representation.
 Yes, there’s the risk of triggering (which is particularly potent when it comes to speaking about body image and eating disorders) and this shouldn’t be downplayed.
 But there are still ways of talking about sensitive issues responsibly, and we should also be wary of telling survivors of trauma that they should shut up and keep it to themselves.
 Despite what you might hear on World Mental Health Day, “opening up and talking about your feelings” is not a panacea, nor does it do anything to address the structural causes of our problems -- but some people really do find it valuable.
 As Dr Gerrard says, “On social media, you see people sharing stuff online in a way which they simply can’t with their friends or families.
 If people are sharing a lot but they’re creating a space they don’t otherwise have in their life -- then that’s amazing and can be integral to their survival.”

 This is the view which Jamie takes.
 “I appreciate nothing more than when I share content about, say, rape trauma, or harassment, or the struggles trans women face in their daily worlds (particularly in relation to romantic disappointment) and someone reaches out either publicly or privately to tell me it made them feel part of something, or allowed them to honor their own feelings about painful shit,” she says.
 “This is a hard life, and it keeps getting harder.
 I'm not some guru or saviour, but if me being a sad slut on the timeline, who's willing to talk about almost anything, brings anyone joy or pleasure or comfort, that's the good shit!
-By putting myself and my privacy and my intimacies on the line, I hope I'm engendering more belonging and less shame for anyone who feels they need it..”
+That's why I document myself in this way -- I want to engender a sense of less aloneness for anyone who needs it.”

 This gets to the heart of why oversharing can be useful.
 But whether it’s useful or not (sometimes it can be utterly banal), the condemnatory attitude we have towards oversharing seems strangely at odds with the culture at large.
 There’s a collective hypocrisy in urging people to ‘open up’ while also harshly judging any content which is symptomatic of mental distress.
 Does ‘opening up’ just mean calmly and dispassionately announcing that you’re struggling?
 Should it just be posting ‘hi guys -- i have depression right now, FYI’?
 Is anything else just too uncouth to be tolerated?
 Oversharing may not be necessarily healthy or productive; sharing your personal pain on social media may do little to diminish it, but how we perceive others pain and decide to engage with it can become more healthy.
 Rather than condemning oversharing, we should try to respond with a greater deal of empathy than we currently do.
 If we react with empathy we can utilise social media as a vehicle of support, rather than ridicule.